neropsys/PixieBrowser/README.md

 Planned Features
 ================
-Adding UI on Image Preview form and additional form to view multiple image at once on Manga mode.
+Adding UI on Image Preview form and additional form to view multiple image at once on Manga mode.(pending)

 Save gif images(Ugoira)

+Log in with Google or Facebook(pending)

 Requirements